hbashton/VIIPER/docs/index.md

 - Device emulation happens in userspace code instead of kernel drivers, so no kernel programming is required to add new device types.
 - Users need USBIP installed once (built into Linux, usbip-win2 for Windows), after that VIIPER can run without additional dependencies or system-wide installation.

-VIIPER _currently_ comes in a single flavor:
+VIIPER comes in two distinct flavors:

+- **VIIPER server**
-- a self-contained, (no dependencies) portable, standalone executable.
+a self-contained, (no dependencies) portable, standalone executable.
   providing a lightweight TCP based API for feeder application development.
+- **libVIIPER**
-- There will eventually be a library version (libVIIPER) that you can link against directly from your application.
+a single shared library that allows you to emulate devices using USBIP directly from within your application.
-For more information, see [FAQ](#why-is-this-a-standalone-executable-that-i-have-to-interface-via-tcp-and-not-a-shared-object-library-in-itself)
+  See [libVIIPER documentation](libviiper/overview.md) for details and examples.

+For why you should pick one over the other see the [FAQ](#why-choose-the-the-standalone-executable-and-interfacing-via-tcp-over-and-the-shared-object-libviiper-library)

 Beyond device emulation, VIIPER can proxy real USB devices for traffic inspection and reverse engineering.